 In women who are low risk, visits usually occur:

-Every visit will include:
+Every visit will consist of:

-The second trimester is very similar to the first in terms of routine evaluation of weight, blood pressure, urine and uterine size.
+The second trimester is very similar to the first in terms of routine evaluation of weight, blood pressure, urine, and uterine size.

 The other important tests that are performed during this trimester are: